jagprog5/dev-guide/README.md

 If something is taking significantly more effort that it should, then it's likely that the wrong path is being taken.
 Take a step back and re-evaluate.
+Don't "tread the road less traveled", as it doesn't leverage the work that others have done.

+Though, it could be the side effect of a competitive setting, or there could be [hidden blockers](https://youtu.be/w3MDM0CmG-o).
+The important part is recognizing when effort isn't being matched (lest you needlessly exhaust yourself).

 # Ergonomics